-You may be surprised to hear that an average of 66% of marketers’ email lists are inactive.
-That’s a huge chunk of your list that isn’t opening or engaging with your emails.
+You may be surprised that 66% of marketers’ email lists are inactive.
+That’s a massive chunk of your list that isn’t opening or engaging with your emails.
 It’s easy to treat these inactive subscribers like everyone else on your email list, but continuing to send them artist announcements and event promotions when they show no signs of engaging will damage your email deliverability.

-The chances of these subscribers engaging with your blasts again on their own again are very slim.
-At this point, you should instead push them into a winback automation to re-engage them, getting them to look forward to future communications from your brand.
+The chances of these subscribers engaging with your blasts again on their own are very slim.
+At this point, you should push them into wingback automation to re-engage them, getting them to look forward to future communications from your brand.
 Remember, these fans showed interest in your emails before, so there’s a high chance you can pique their interest again with the right content.

-Winback emails show high success rates, with 45% of subscribers who received a winback campaign opening a subsequent message.
-This means that 45% of the fans who aren’t engaging with your emails, currently harming your overall deliverability and retention, could be brought back with the right communications.
-Plus, it costs 5x more to obtain a new customer than to retain one, making winback automations a valuable tool that can have a major effect on your bottom line.
+Winback emails show high success rates, with 45% of subscribers who received a win-back campaign opening a subsequent message.
+This means that 45% of the fans who aren’t engaging with your emails, currently harming your overall deliverability and retention, could be brought back with the proper communications.
+Plus, it costs 5x more to obtain a new customer than to retain one, making win-back automation a valuable tool that can significantly affect your bottom line.

-If you’re basing your winback automations on the last time a purchase was made, you should coordinate them with your brand’s buying cycle.
-If a customer hasn’t made a purchase within whatever period of time feels meaningful for your brand (e.g. 90 days), it is probably time to send them a winback email.
+If you’re basing your win-back automation on the last time a purchase was made, you should coordinate them with your brand’s buying cycle.
+If a customer hasn’t purchased within whatever period feels meaningful for your brand (e.g., 90 days), it is probably time to send them a win-back email.
 If you only run annual events, you might consider basing this on venue instead.

-Remember, the goal of a winback email series is to send emails designed specifically to appeal to subscribers and get them to re-engage with your brand.
-You’ll be able to leverage the things your fans care about to form the steps of your winback email series.
+To remind you, a win-back email series aims to send emails explicitly designed to appeal to subscribers and get them to re-engage with your brand.
+You’ll be able to leverage what your fans care about to form the steps of your win-back email series.

-Want to learn more about how email automations can boost fan engagement and increase ticket sales?
+Want to learn more about how email automation can boost fan engagement and increase ticket sales?

 This blog is a sneak peek at our 2019 Ultimate Guide to Email Automations for Event Marketers.
-The full guide dives into other email automation considerations for event marketers, and even includes sample outlines you can use to inspire your own automations.
+The complete guide dives into other email automation considerations for event marketers and even includes sample outlines you can use to inspire your automation.

 Plus, we’ve designed an infographic with the most important statistics you need to power your automation strategy!
-This guide is a comprehensive look at how event marketers can leverage email to engage fans and sell even more tickets.
+This guide comprehensively examines how event marketers can leverage email to engage fans and sell even more tickets.
 Check it out 👉🏼